aidabah/FlyVR/README.md

 # FlyVR

 **FlyVR** is a VR-based UAS operations platform designed to make drone piloting more accessible to non-professional users.
-By simulating real-world flight dynamics in a virtual environment, FlyVR provides an immersive training experience that enhances user proficiency without the need for costly equipment or formal training.
+By simulating real-world flight dynamics in a simulation environment, FlyVR provides an immersive training experience that enhances user proficiency without the need for costly equipment or formal training.

 ## Features